helidon-io/helidon/docs/mp/config/introduction.md

 ## Overview

-Helidon MicroProfile Config is an implementation of [Eclipse MicroProfile Config][eclipse-microprofile-config].
+Helidon MicroProfile Config is an implementation of [Eclipse MicroProfile Config][eclipse-micropro].
 You can configure your applications using MicroProfile’s config configuration sources and APIs.
 You can also extend the configuration using MicroProfile SPI to add custom `ConfigSource` and `Converter`.

 ## Maven Coordinates

-To enable MicroProfile Config, either add a dependency on the [helidon-microprofile bundle][helidon-microprofile-bundle] or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable MicroProfile Config, either add a dependency on the [helidon-microprofile bundle](../introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>